Fully local Reshetikhin-Turaev theories: Spin invariance of fusion super-categories.

 For our claim, it suffices to trivialize the action of~$\pi_1\Omega S^2$ on~${}_FF$, compatibly with its natural trivialization on~$F$: there are no further obstructions to a section through~${}_FF$ over $S^2 = B\Omega S^2$.
 Now, $\pi_1\Omega S^2$ acts on $F$ and ${}_FF$ by their squared \emph{Serre automorphisms}.
-Invariance is the content of the following addition to Theorem~\ref{mudef}; this extends the action of~$\Spin(3)$ to $1$-morphisms in $\mrE S\fus$ (albeit not in a way compatible with composition). \end{proof}
+Invariance is the content of the following addition to Theorem~\ref{mudef}; this extends the action of~$\Spin_3$ to $1$-morphisms in $\mrE S\fus$ (albeit not in a way compatible with composition). \end{proof}

-\begin{theorem} For $F\in S\fus$, every $F$-module $M\in \cats$ admits a trivialization of the square of its Serre automorphism~$S_M$ relative to $F$, compatible with the $\Spin(3)$-enforced trivialization of~$S^2_F$ on~$F$. \end{theorem}
+\begin{theorem} For $F\in S\fus$, every $F$-module $M\in \cats$ admits a trivialization of the square of its Serre automorphism~$S_M$ relative to $F$, compatible with the $\Spin_3$-enforced trivialization of~$S^2_F$ on~$F$. \end{theorem}

 \begin{remark} Underlying the theorem is a (potentially stronger) property internal to~$F$, which indeed is what we prove.
 The square of the Serre functor on~$F\in S\fus$ is the quadruple dual, identifiable with~$\mathrm{Id}_F$ \emph{as a tensor functor} using Radford's isomorphism~\cite {dsps}.
 Any other identification $S_F^2 \cong \mathrm{Id}_F$ as automorphisms of $F\in S\fus$ differs from Radford's by braiding with a central element~$z\in Z(F)$.
-The content of the theorem is that~$z$ maps to $\mathbf{1}\in F$ for the identification enforced by the projective $\Spin(3)$-invariance of~$F$ (via $\pi_1\SO(3) = \bZ/2$).
+The content of the theorem is that~$z$ maps to $\mathbf{1}\in F$ for the identification enforced by the projective $\Spin_3$-invariance of~$F$ (via $\pi_1\SO_3 = \bZ/2$).
 The same identification, acting on the regular module~${}_FF$, then gives our compatible trivialization of $S_F^2$ there.
 The case of other modules reduces to the regular one by Morita equivalences. \end{remark}

-\begin{proof} View the Serre functor ~$S_F$ of~$F$ as a co-oriented self-interface in a (locally) constant framing for~$F$, performing a full framing twist upon crossing the interface.
-This is not a genuine framing defect, as it can be spread out into the bulk by a deformation; but treating it as such facilitates the argument.
+\begin{proof} View the Serre functor~$S_F$ of~$F$ as a co-oriented self-interface for~$F$ in a chosen ambient framing, performing a full framing twist upon crossing the interface.
+This is not a genuine framing defect, as it can be spread out into the bulk by deformation; but treating it as such, relative to the chosen framing, facilitates the argument.
 The framing jump across this interface can be ended in a genuine framing singularity, described by a tangent vector along the supporting line plus the radial framing in the normal directions.
-(Our TQFT functor~$\cT_F$ will remain \emph{undefined} on this framing defect.
-We will only need to evaluate it when investigating~$\SO(3)$-invariance later.)
+Our TQFT functor~$\cT_F$ is \emph{undefined} on this framing defect.
+(We will only need to evaluate it when investigating~$\SO_3$-invariance later in the paper.)